kazkansouh/kibana-ps-example/README.md

 `timestamp` filed as a time field.
 From here it is possible to access the data in the discover and dashboard views.

+The script collects basic cpu and memory usage using `psutil` package.
+This provides enough details to craft a number of different charts that are responsive to changes on the local machine.
+This makes it useful for learning Kibana.

 [kibana]: https://www.elastic.co/guide/en/kibana/current/docker.html

 ## Other bits